 EHS is responsible for managing regulated waste streams that could harm the environment, including hazardous chemicals, mercury-containing lamps and equipment, batteries, and biohazardous waste.
-EHS collaborates with the office of Academic Technology to manage electronic waste, or e-waste.

 Every year, countless used batteries containing corrosives and toxic metals are thrown in the trash and end up in landfills.
 Because of the hazardous chemicals that batteries contain, the Environmental Protection Agency (EPA) requires that they be properly managed and disposed of.